 The ADOT TOC returns the DMS message status, the ramp meter operations resume their normal operation, and other items are returned to normal conditions.
-The ADOT TOC also coordinates with the ADOT PIO to notify the traveling public via the traveler mobility application and other platforms the ADOT PIO uses.
+The ADOT TOC also coordinates with the ADOT PIO to notify the traveling public via the ADOT 511 system and other platforms the ADOT PIO uses.
 The Glendale TMC and the Phoenix TMC continue to use the DSS system to monitor the speeds, travel times, and other information that the DSS is ingesting on a real-time basis to determine when traffic has returned to normal conditions.
-REACT teams begin to demobilize and notify the MCDOT TMC that the teams will be removing their equipment from the arterials.